MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/work-with-store-inventory.md

 - **Serial number** – The POS application provides limited support for registration of a single serial number on a sales transaction  line for orders that are created in POS and include serialized items.
 This serial number isn't validated against registered serial numbers that are already in inventory.
 If a sales order is created in the call center channel or fulfilled through enterprise resource planning (ERP), and multiple serial numbers are registered on a single sales line during the fulfillment process in ERP, those serial numbers can't be applied or validated if a return is processed for the order in POS.
 When inventory is received by using the **Inbound operation** operation, users can [register or confirm the serial numbers received](https://docs.microsoft.com/dynamics365/commerce/pos-serialized-items).

-- **Batch ID** - The POS application provides limited support during statement posting if a batch controlled item is sold, but POS users aren't able to define the batch ID that was sold or picked when using the POS application.
+- **Batch ID** - The POS application provides limited support during statement posting if a batch-controlled item is sold, but POS users aren't able to define the batch ID that was sold or picked when using the POS application.

 - **Inventory status** – For items that use the warehouse management process and require an inventory status, this status field can't be set or modified through the POS application.
 The default inventory status that is defined in the store warehouse configuration is used when items are received into inventory.